owkin/GrAIdient/Docs/Contributing/CONTRIBUTING.md

 ## Author

-Person or organization that has written and merged at least one PR on MAKit.
+Person or organization that has written and merged at least one PR into MAKit.
 Authors are added to [this file](../../AUTHORS).

 ## Commit Message

 The commit message must follow the
 [conventional commits](https://www.conventionalcommits.org/en/v1.0.0)
-specification.

-Please also use mind the following
+specification, so as the following
 [conventional emoji commits](
 https://gist.github.com/parmentf/359667bf23e08a1bd8241fbf47ecdef0).